On this page

-If your premises have a function as lodgings or as residential accommodation and you provide overnight accommodation for more than 5 people, you are obliged to take measures to prevent legionella.
+If your premises have a function as lodgings or as residential accommodation and you provide overnight accommodation for more than 5 people, you are obliged to take measures to prevent high levels of legionella.

 9. Register with the Dutch Business Register and Dutch Tax Administration

 New businesses must be registered with the Dutch Business Register.
 They will pass on your details to the Dutch Tax and Customs Administration.
 You therefore do not need to register separately with them.